HDFGroup/hdf-rest-api/Types/index.rst

 Types
 ####################

-The HDF Kita REST API supports the rich type capabilities provided by HDF.
+The HDF REST API supports the rich type capabilities provided by HDF.
 Types are are described in JSON and these JSON descriptions are used in operations involving datasets, attributes, and committed types.